innocodive/lets-learn-es2015/README.md

 - Modules

-<p> I first learned bits and pieces of ES2015, but after watching Douglas Crockford's talk on ES6 (https://www.youtube.com/watch?v=_EF-FO63MXs), I understood how developing Javascript applications using ES6 is so defferent from ES5-way.
-This is my personal study note on ES6 or ES2015.</p>
+<p> After watching Douglas Crockford's talk on ES6 (https://www.youtube.com/watch?v=_EF-FO63MXs), I understood how developing Javascript applications using ES6 is so defferent from ES5-way.
+This is my personal study note on ES6 or ES2015 and beyond.</p>

  <h3>Reference:</h3>